expo/fyi/troubleshooting-sdk-upgrades.md

 This could take on a lot of forms, but sometimes we do things to workaround issues, and those workarounds can be the source of the problem after you upgrade.
 For instance, maybe you set a specific `kotlinVersion` using the `expo-build-properties` config plugin because a package required it at the time, but now you're getting a bundle of syntax errors in the Gradle step.
 It might be time to remove that configuration!

+### Use React Native DevTools to debug JavaScript / Redbox errors

+Press `m` to open React Native DevTools when running your app locally, which lets you read console errors, set breakpoints, view network traffic, and more.
+Setting a breakpoint on unhandled exceptions can help you see the state of your app just before the error, including the function calls leading up to the error.

 ### Use native logging tools to debug crashes

 If your app builds but is crashing when you run it, use [ADB Logcat or macOS Console](https://docs.expo.dev/debugging/runtime-issues/#production-errors) to listen in on native log messages.
 You'll often see something when reproducing the error with one of these tools connected that will help on your way to getting unblocked.